rteague/regexlibrary/regexnotes.md

 **NOTES**

+First, this list will always be appended or updated...

 Use all with the appropriate flags/modifiers, word bounderies, and ^...$ I mention that a few examples "... are valid", are really just a few examples